 - Winning Dinner Recipe Ideas

-The content of this webinar is not entirely gender specific.
-BTW – Here is a link to the Australian Dietary guidelines brochure for children – at age 4 gender specific requirements come into play for dairy where boys need 2 serves / day vs girls at 1.5 serves.
+The content of this webinar is not actually gender specific.
+BTW – Here is a link to the Australian Dietary guidelines brochure for children – yet, at age 4 gender specific requirements come into play for dairy where boys need 2 serves / day vs girls at 1.5 serves.

-We have titled the video in this way due to our collective experiences.
+We originally titled the video “Feeding Toddler Boys” due to our collective experiences.
 Fact: Meg and I have both had a significantly higher proportion male clients.

 But, if I had to give a blanket yes or no response to “Are toddler boys fussier than toddler girls?” – I would say no. Children all behave in their own way.
 I don’t think “fussiness” is a quantitative measure that can be pin-pointed exactly because it’s a very subjective term with so many definitions, so many causes and so many manifestations.
-So, no, not fussier – but if there is stress involved in feeding your toddler boy, this webinar is for you.
+The definition for fussy (picky) vs problematic feeder is a bit more easy to elaborate on.
+Yet, the definition of “fussy” or “picky” is often left to the researcher or parent to decide.
+One set of research may use “parents report picky eating as lasting for 6 months” or a behaviour like “dinner refusal and short-order cooking within the family unit”.
+The definition is so varied in literature, that I always go back to my stance that nobody knows the child like their parents and that labels won’t necessarily help kids.
+However, it’s always important to know when to get assistance looking at these red flags here.

 Why am I trotting out research?
-I was trolled pretty harshly on Facebook last week and it made me really upset.
+I was trolled pretty harshly on Facebook when I mentioned that we were doing a video on fussy toddler boys.
+And it made me really upset.
 I am definitely not a person to present anything that is unsubstantiated.
 I make every recipe on my blog for my family.
 I physically do every sensory resilience building activity that I suggest.
-I purchase lots of resources to test and see if they work before I recommend them.
+I purchase lots of resources to test and see if they work before I recommend them (with my own money).
 I help many kids with problems from a broad range of root causes to reach a whole set of varying functional goals.
 I do not take lightly the struggle that some families have at mealtimes.
 I know every child’s journey is different.
 I know that the stress is real.

-So, yes, we are offering a webinar (that you can watch at any time) about “feeding toddler boys”, and as it happens it is also extremely relevant to all children.
+So, yes, the original title of our feeding toddlers video was “feeding toddler boys”, yet as it happens it is also extremely relevant to all children because I for one defintitely know how big a sensory meltdown and tantrum about food can be coming from my pint size little miss.
 We just had to call it something and it came from our experience and some research.
 We aren’t doing it to be “intentionally sexist”, “weird” or to “give you a pat on the back if you have girls”.
-It’s just one of many topics that I discuss on my blog – I cover a pretty big array of topics if you want to check them out 🙂 I am sure that if the trolls tried they could find a way to tell me my blog post about crispy rice bubble slice is excluding corn flakes unnecessarily.
+It’s just one of many topics that I discuss on my blog – I cover a pretty big array of topics if you want to check them out 🙂 I am sure that if the internet trolls tried they could find a way to tell me my blog post about crispy rice bubble slice is excluding corn flakes unnecessarily.

 Have you ever been trolled?
 How did you deal with it?
 I’d love to get some more coping strategies, as I sadly know it probably won’t be the last time.
 I can’t be everyone’s cup of tea!